Convergence Rate of Learning a Strongly Variationally Stable Equilibrium: Game setup and Zeroth-Order Algorithm

-Note that Assumptions~\ref{assum:convex} and~\ref{assum:compact} together imply existence of a Nash equilibrium in the game $\Gamma$ \cite{FaccPang2}.
+\begin{assumption} The action sets $A^i$, $i \in [N]$, are compact. \end{assumption} Note that Assumptions~\ref{assum:convex} and~\ref{assum:compact} together imply the existence of a Nash equilibrium in the game $\Gamma$ \cite{FaccPang2}.
 In a convex game, the Nash equilibrium can be characterized through the so-called \emph{pseudo-gradient} of the game defined below.

-\begin{definition} The mapping $\Mb:\R^{Nd}\to\R^{Nd}$, referred to as the \emph{pseudo-gradient} of the game $\Gamma (N, \{A_i\}, \{J_i\})$, is defined by
+\begin{definition} The mapping $\Mb:\R^{Nd}\to\R^{Nd}$, referred to as the \emph{pseudo-gradient} of the game $\Gamma (N, \{A^i\}, \{J^i\})$, is defined by